-Ersin is a London based artist and director.
-He is part of London based experiential studio Marshmallow Laser Feast.
+Ersin Han Ersin is an artist and creative director of London based experiential studio Marshmallow Laser Feast.
 Ersin’s art practice combines a wide range of disciplines including sculpture, installation, live performance, and mixed reality.

-He has designed, directed and collaborated for the likes of New Movement Collective Nest, Imogen Heap-Me the Machine and Marshmallow Laser Feast’s In the Eyes of The Animal and Treehugger.
-Ersin’s work has been exhibited around the world including Lisbon Triennial, Sundance Film Festival New Frontier, Tribeca Film Festival Storyscapes, Istanbul Design Biennial, London, New York, and Shanghai.
+Ersin’s work has been exhibited around the World including Lisbon Triennial, Sundance Film Festival New Frontier, Tribeca Film Festival Storyscapes, Istanbul Design Biennial, London, New York, and Shanghai.